iamganeshhegde/ganesh-hegde/README.md

 ### Fun facts 🍿 :

 I am a big fan of anime and manga 🎭.
 I also spend my time in reading novels and watching netflix 📽.
-Nowadays I am learning stock markets as well. 💰
+Nowadays I am learning stock markets and crypto as well. 💰

 ### Known Languages 😇 :